Ox11/embedded-rust-handson/README.md

 On the other side, we do not want to debug hardware problems.
 For that an eval board with spark fun sensors is likely a good trade off.

+The build environment shall be natively on Windows to reduce dependencies on other levels of software (WSL/docker/...) and make it easier to understand what is needed.

 ## Perquisites

 - [x] Windows PC